akalongman/ubuntu-configuration/README.md

   - I read that it's possible `apt-autoremove` may accidentally remove `xubuntu-desktop`, `ubuntu-desktop` and LightDM reports no errors.
     - The `ubuntu-desktop` will load the Gnome interface
     - The `xubuntu-desktop` will load a different interface I'm not familiar with
-    - To Fix: `sudo apt-get install ubuntu-desktop`
+    - To Fix: `sudo apt install ubuntu-desktop`
   - **If you are using Gnome**, try following the post at [OMGUbuntu](http://www.omgubuntu.co.uk/2016/05/install-gnome-3-20-ubuntu-16-04-lts)
-    - After the Above Try: `sudo apt-get autoremove gnome-software && sudo apt-get install gnome-software`
+    - After the Above Try: `sudo apt autoremove gnome-software && sudo apt install gnome-software`
     - I was able to get Gnome-Classic working but not Gnome
 - **How to Ensure it Works**
   - You might be able to login after one of the steps above if you don't reboot.
 However, to be certain,